BEI-Teesside

-BEI-Teesside is a planned biomass power station, expected to be built on the River Tees at Port Clarence.
+BEI-Teesside is a planned biomass power station, expected to be built on the River Tees at Port Clarence, County Durham, England.

 Development

 The scheme was first announced in late 2009.
 It was developed by Bio Energy Investments (BEI), and the plant designed by Heatherwick Studio.
 The plant was granted planning permission on 17 March 2010, with construction expected to start later that year.
-The plant was expected to be completed in 2012, at a cost of £150 million, while creating 200 construction jobs and 40 full-time jobs when the plant is complete.
+The plant was expected to be completed in 2012, at a cost of £150 million, creating 200 construction jobs and 40 full-time jobs when the plant is complete.